South Hills Cooperative Animal Control

 Who are we?

 South Hills Cooperative Animal Control (SHCAC) is administered through the Mt Lebanon Police Department.
-Our business office is located in the Mt Lebanon Public Safety Building at; 555 Washington Road, Mt Lebanon, Pennsylvania 15228.
-Our kennel facility known as Clair’s Kennel is a short term limited occupancy facility located in Upper St Clair Township at the rear of the municipal building at: 1820 McLaughlin Run Road, Upper St Clair, Pennsylvania 15241.
+Our business office is located in the Mt Lebanon Public Safety Building at 555 Washington Road, Mt Lebanon, Pennsylvania 15228.
+Our kennel facility, known as Clair’s Kennel, is a short-term term limited-occupancy facility located in Upper St Clair Township at the rear of the municipal building at 1820 McLaughlin Run Road, Upper St Clair, Pennsylvania 15241.

-SHCAC has four full time Animal Control Officers offering service 7 days a week, including Holidays.
-Animal Control Officers receive training and qualifications through the National Animal Control Association (NACA) a leader in animal control procedures and practices.
-NACA offers a wide range of course instruction covering subjects such as Animal Behavior, Animal Diseases & Zoonosis, Capture Techniques.
+SHCAC has four full-time Animal Control Officers offering service 7 days a week, including Holidays.
+Animal Control Officers receive training and qualifications through the National Animal Control Association (NACA), a leader in animal control procedures and practices.
+NACA offers a wide range of course instruction covering subjects such as Animal Behavior, Animal Diseases & Zoonosis, and Capture Techniques.
 Shelter Operations and Laws and Legal Proceedings.
-In addition all Animal Control Officers are certified in the proper and ethical administering of euthanasia drugs used for domestic animals.
-SHCAC Officers attend Pennsylvania Humane Police Officer’s training for law enforcement held in Harrisburg and animal husbandry at Penn State University at State College Pennsylvania.
+In addition, all Animal Control Officers are certified in the proper and ethical administration of euthanasia drugs used for domestic animals.
+SHCAC Officers attend Pennsylvania Humane Police Officers’ training for law enforcement held in Harrisburg and animal husbandry at Penn State University in State College, Pennsylvania.